 And because of the story, it became known as the "Million Dollar Monarch.
 The first lighting of the pecan tree occurred during the Christmas holidays in 1927 by Flippen-Prather Realty.
 The tree has been adorned with lights every holiday season since, except during World War II and during the 1973 energy crisis.
 The lighting of the tree is recognized as the oldest community tree lighting tradition in Dallas County.

 The first lighting of the tree occurred during the Christmas holiday season was by Flippin-Prather Realty in 1927 to promote their new development, Highland Park West.
 The tree has been adorned with lights every holiday season since, except during World War II. and during the 1973 energy crisis.
 The lighting of the tree was recognized as the oldest community Christmas tree lighting tradition in Dallas County.
 The tree required four men and almost one week to decorate with over 5,000 red, blue, orange, and green Christmas lights.

 You can view KERA, executive producer Rob Tranchin’s Emmy Award-winning short story on the tree titled Million Dollar Monarch:

 The Landmark Tree

 The Town’s "Monarch Pecan Tree" lived at Armstrong Parkway and Preston Road for more than 150 years.
 Approximately 70 years ago, a sapling, grown from the Monarch itself, was installed on January 20, 1951, next to the Monarch.
-It was lovingly called the (little) sister pecan tree and not honored with an official name.
-As the Monarch Pecan Tree’s presence is passed to the younger tree, it was named the Landmark Tree.
+It was lovingly nicknamed the (little) sister pecan tree.
+As the Monarch Pecan Tree’s presence was passed to the younger tree, it was officially named The Landmark Pecan Tree.